mcliment/mcliment.github.io/_posts/2008-12-03-using-dreamhost-backup-account-with-rsync.markdown

 published: true
 comments: true
 title: Using Dreamhost backup account with rsync
-summary: Now that Dreamhost gives for free 50GB of backup space for thrier customers, get the most of it by using rsync and not FTP
+summary: Now that Dreamhost gives for free 50GB of backup space for their customers, get the most of it by using rsync and not FTP
 date: 2008-12-03 13:06:09 +0100
 categories:
-- Linux
+- linux
 tags:
 - backup
 - dreamhost